🚀 See Middesk in action with an instant, self-guided demo

 Verify more than just a business’s EIN number with Middesk

 A business needs a valid and unique EIN to operate legally in the US.
-Verifying that a business has an EIN, and that it actually corresponds to that business, is a key step in KYB.
+Conducting an EIN search to verify that a business has an EIN, and that it actually corresponds to that business, is a key step in KYB.
 It helps to determine if a business (including its owners) is representing itself accurately and is legal to do business with.

 But there is a lot of other data that needs to be checked to ensure a company is what it claims to be, and is safe to onboard or retain as a client or partner.
 That includes its legal name, official address, registration and licensing documentation, watchlist status, etc.